milantony05/emotion-detection/README.md

 ## Installation

 **Note:** This application uses the Watson NLP library.
-Embeddable Watson AI libraries have been pre-installed on the [Skills Network Labs Cloud IDE](https://skills.network/lab-tools/cloud-ide) framework.
+Embeddable Watson AI libraries have been pre-installed on the [IBM Developer Skills Network](https://labs.cognitiveclass.ai/) framework.

 1. **Clone the repository**:
    ```bash